 Here's how to get a copy of Photoshop on your Mac, or, failing that, the next best thing.

 Plus, because you can't beat free, we'll also explain your options for getting Photoshop on Mac for free.

 How to get Photoshop free on a Mac

 A lot of people will be wondering if there is a way to get Photoshop for free on a Mac.
 First a warning: if you find Photoshop on a file sharing site don't download it.
-First of all, it's very unlikely to be a legitimate version of the app because of the way that Adobe distributes is, and second, it will almost definitely cause you problems - this is how viruses spread.
+This is because it's very unlikely to be a legitimate version of the app and will almost definitely cause you problems - this is how viruses spread.